 Dr. Spear has been working in oncology and gene therapy research and development for over 25 years.
 He received a B.A. degree from the Johns Hopkins University and an M.D. degree from Stanford University.
 Post-graduate training was in the Massachusetts General Hospital / Harvard University program.
 He has served as an Associate Professor on the faculty of the USC Keck School of Medicine, and the UCSD Medical School / UCSD Cancer Center where he managed a clinical practice, drug discovery/gene therapy research, and clinical trial programs for cancer.
 Dr. Spear led multiple oncology clinical development programs at Pfizer.
 He subsequently served as Chief Medical Officer and Senior Vice-President at Nereus Pharmaceuticals, followed by Head of Oncology and Head of Biotherapeutics at Sunovion Pharmaceuticals, then as Vice-President at Incyte and Sangamo Therapeutics.
-He is currently Chief Medical Officer at Poseida Therapeutics developing multiple CAR-T cell and gene therapy products, and a CIRM CAR-T cell principal investigator.
+Dr. spear served as Chief Medical Officer at Poseida Therapeutics developing multiple CAR-T cell and gene therapy products, and was a CIRM CAR-T cell principal investigator before joining Denovo Biopharma as their Chief Medical Officer.
 He has also served on NIH / NCI study section, CPRIT grant review panel, biotechnology and pharmaceutical advisory boards, IRB/SRC, and scientific journal editorial review committees related to cancer and gene therapy, as well as authoring numerous scientific papers and patent applications.

 Shunichiro (Steve) Okada, MD

-Shunichiro (Steve) Okada, MD, with more than 25 years of academic and pharmaceutical industry experience, is Vice President and Head of Clinical Strategy T-CiRA Discovery Unit at Takeda Pharmaceutical Corporation.
+Shunichiro (Steve) Okada, MD, with more than 25 years of academic and pharmaceutical industry experience, is currently Chief Medical Officer of InveniAI, LLC and Invea Therapeutics, Inc. working to deploys proprietary AI ecosystem for accelerating drug discovery/target engagement and drug development.
+Before his current appointment, he was Vice President and Head of Clinical Strategy T-CiRA Discovery Unit at Takeda Pharmaceutical Corporation.
 T-CiRA Discovery Unit’s mission is to bring innovative and definitive cell-based and gene therapies to patients with life threatening disease.
-Before his current appointment, he was Vice President and Head of Exploratory Translational Development at Takeda where he led the experimental and translational medicine group for pre-clinical assessment of early assets and early stage clinical development from candidate nomination to proof-of-mechanism/proof of concept studies.
+Dr. Okada had also served as Vice President and Head of Exploratory Translational Development at Takeda where he led the experimental and translational medicine group for pre-clinical assessment of early assets and early stage clinical development from candidate nomination to proof-of-mechanism/proof of concept studies.
 Prior to joining Takeda, Dr. Okada held various senior positions at Novartis and GlaxoSmithKline with extensive experience in early and late phase clinical development, medical affairs, business development, external partnership and collaboration in cardiovascular and metabolic disease areas.
 In academia, Dr. Okada practiced medicine and led numerous studies funded by the National Institutes of Health and American Heart Association at three leading US academic medical centers.
 Dr. Okada received his undergraduate degree at Johns Hopkins University and his medical degree from University of Texas Southwestern Medical School.
 He is a board certified in internal medicine and holds subspecialty certification in Cardiovascular Disease.

 Dan Kaufman, MD, PhD